WordPress/gutenberg/docs/contributors/getting-started.md

 The [wp-env package](/packages/env/README.md) was developed with the Gutenberg project as a quick way to create a standard WordPress environment using Docker.
 It is also published as the `@wordpress/env` npm package.

-By default, `wp-env` can run in a plugin directory to create and run a WordPress enviornment, mounting and activating the plugin automatically.
+By default, `wp-env` can run in a plugin directory to create and run a WordPress environment, mounting and activating the plugin automatically.
 You can also configure `wp-env` to use existing installs, multiple plugins, or themes.
 See the [wp-env package](/packages/env/README.md#wp-envjson) for complete documentation.

 If you don't already have it, you'll need to install Docker and Docker Compose in order to use `wp-env`.
 See the [Development Environment tutorial for additional details](/docs/designers-developers/developers/tutorials/devenv/readme.md).